Kondor Path Tours

 Suppose the motivation to visit Cusco is to reach Machu Picchu.
 In that case, we recommend staying at least two days to acclimatize (although Machu Picchu is at a lower altitude than Cusco, it is possible to suffer from altitude sickness); on these days, you can also visit the Sacred Valley.

-In Cusco, you can stay one day and then travel slowly through the Sacred Valley and sleep in a small village along the way – this is also an option.
+You can also stay one day in Cusco and then travel slowly through the Sacred Valley, sleeping in a small village.

 From our personal experience, we believe that the longer you can stay in Cusco, the better.

-Although many travelers tend to stay more days in Cusco, it shows how rich the city is in sightseeing, architecture, and activities.
+Although many travelers stay longer in Cusco, this shows the city’s richness in sightseeing, architecture, and activities.

-If you have the flexibility of days, you may like to do the one or multi-day Cusco tours (read on to see all these wonders you can experience), and you should get the optimal number of days for you.
+If you have the flexibility of days, you may like to do one-—or multi-day Cusco tours (read on to see all these wonders you can experience), and you should get the optimal number of days.

 The Cusco area was inhabited by farmers and shepherds more than 3000 years ago, but we know little about this period.

-Between 900 – and 1200 A.D., the Killke people occupied the place (pre-Inca people).
+Between 900 and 1200 A.D., the Killke people (pre-Inca people) occupied the place.
 They built the Inca fortress of Sacsayhuaman, but we call it an Inca ruin since the Incas later rebuilt it.

 Many myths surround the arrival of the Inca people, but we know that this era began around 1200 AD.